jmrendon48/portfolio-generator/README.md

 ## Description

-Portfolio Generator is an application that allows the user to generate an application of a portolio, showcasing their GitHub projects.
+Portfolio Generator is a Node.js application that allows the user to generate an application of a portolio, showcasing their GitHub projects.

 ## Usage

+1. Naviage to GitHub repository.
+Download, install, and run application.
-1. Enter GitHub user information.
+2. Enter GitHub user information.
-2. Enter GitHub project(s) information.
+3. Enter GitHub project(s) information.

 ## Screenshot of Application Output